crewAIInc/crewAI/docs/how-to/Create-Custom-Tools.md

 cached_tool.cache_function = my_cache_strategy
 ```

-By adhering to these guidelines and incorporating new functionalities and collaboration tools into your tool creation and management processes, you can leverage the full capabilities of the crewAI framework, enhancing both the development experience and the efficiency of your AI agents.
+By adhering to these guidelines and incorporating new functionalities and collaboration tools into your tool creation and management processes, you can leverage the full capabilities of the CrewAI framework, enhancing both the development experience and the efficiency of your AI agents.